acao/rikki.dev/pages/posts/building-json5-mode-for-graphql-variables.md

 ### 2. Hyper-positionally aware

-Another reason you can't build full modes with `JSON5.parse()` or `JSON.parse()` than fault tolerance is the lack of positional information.
+Another reason you can't build full modes with `JSON5.parse()` or `JSON.parse()` besides fault tolerance is the lack of positional information.
 The errors give you a little bit, but not the entire range you need for editor tooling.

 `json-source-map` gives positional information, but lacks fault tolerance, unlike the `parseJSONDocument` library we built for codemirror 6, that uses the cm6 syntax tree.
-This library is often seen along with `ajv` for codemirror6 json schema implementations, but the lack of fault tolerance and the
+This library is often seen along with `ajv` for codemirror6 json schema implementations, but the lack of fault tolerance and the performance issues are immediately apparent.

 ### 3. Dynamic types aren't needed for `graphql` variables (yet)